stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

    by entering the `quit()` command.)

-2. Modify the transformation script so that it uses `walk` to search for all of the CodeBlocks in the file and prints information about each of them.
+2. Modify the transformation script so that it uses `walk` to search for all of CodeBlocks in the file and prints information about each of them.
 Work out which lines of Fortran in the mini-app each corresponds to.
 (All nodes have a `debug_string()` method to quickly print the node and its children.)